jpinkham1/multitenant-url/README.md

 Now just make a domain object and override the table name with 'tenant.' and it will 'just work'.

 If you are using a database besides mysql, you may need to manually call TenantInterceptor.tenants.set(yourListOfValidSchemas)

+# And now back to the drawing board

+Seems there's an addBatch and executeBatch that isn't being passed to the statement inspector.
+Rats.
+Ideas to fix welcome..

+pinkhamj@gmail.com